the careful study of ethnographic reports, original museum

 Whether a generalized art piece inspired by ancient designs,

-ethnographical interpretation, or measured copy of an original,
+an ethnographical interpretation, or measured copy of an original,

 every piece is fully functional and made with the same materials